SimeonHristov99/DL_24-25/Week_09 - Recurrent Neural Networks. Language Models/README.md

 Let's tackle the problem of predicting electricity consumption based on past patterns.
 In our `DATA` folder you'll find the folder `electricity_consumption`.
 It contains electricity consumption in kilowatts, or kW, for a certain user recorded every 15 minutes for four years.

-Define a function `create_sequences` that takes a `pandas` `Dataframe` and a sequence length and returns two `NumPy` arrays, one with input sequences and the other one with the corresponding targets.
+First, define a function `create_sequences` that takes a `pandas` `Dataframe` and a sequence length and returns two `NumPy` arrays, one with input sequences and the other one with the corresponding targets.
 To test the correctness of the function, apply it on a dataset containing two columns with the numbers from `0` to `100` and output the first five entries in both arrays.

-Apply the function on the training set of the electricity consumption data.
+Second, apply the function on the training set of the electricity consumption data.
 Output the shape of the `X` and `y` splits and output the length of the `TensorDataset` for training the model.

 **Acceptance criteria:**